 I’ve handpicked a list of the best places to stay for luxury, budget travelers as well as families.

-Premium hotel with modern design, located at just a short walk to the center and the ocean.
+Premium hotel with modern design, located just a short walk away from downtown and the ocean.

 Terra Nostra Garden Hotel, Furnas